Here’s everything you need to know to get your head round virtual internships. The highs, the lows, and everything in between.

 You’ll receive video instructions from a KPMG employee before you start each task.
 And model answers to compare your work with once it’s submitted, so you can see how a professional would approach the task.

 If KPMG is on your list of dream employers, completing a virtual internship with them will demonstrate that.
 It won’t guarantee you a spot on their other programs, but they have said: "We will consider students favourably who complete the programme".

 Fun fact, the Linklaters Virtual Programme was the first of its kind among law firms in the UK.

 Since then, several other global firms have followed suit; including Pinsent Masons, Clifford Chance and White & Case LLP.
-So there are HEAPS AND HEAPS of virtual legal internships out there.
+So there are lots of virtual legal internships out there.

 With Linklaters’ virtual internship, students from any background (legal or not) can experience life in a commercial law firm.
 The self-paced program is designed to take you through the lifecycle of a deal; from pitching to communicating with clients.